ryul1206/multilingual-markdown/README.md

     - default: `{something}.en.md`, `{something}.kr.md`, `{something}.es.md`, ...
     - no-suffix option to `en`: `{something}.md`, `{something}.kr.md`, `{something}.es.md`, ...

-4. Since this generator overwrites the auto-generated files each time, you do not have to delete them every time when you modify the `base`.
+4. Since this generator overwrites the auto-generated files each time, you do not have to delete them every time when you modify the `{something}.base.md`.
 Just run step 2 again.

 ## Command Tags